jessoy/react-simpsons-app/README.md

 - callbacks
 - lifting the state
 - Joi validation
+- class based

 ## To-do's and Improvement

 - ~~'like' button not working on reversed characters~~
 - ~~once searched - characters are gone and irretreveable not just hidden --> inline style tag? display: none? - don't mutate state data~~
 - ~~remove on click and do input link typing~~
-- delete button to be re-coded - count and container not synced
+- ~~delete button to be re-coded - count and container not synced~~
+- refactor buttons so template

 # Getting Started with Create React App